Shops and Shopping

 - Talk to a grown up about what kind of shops you can think of.
-You can record your ideas on this mind map.
-Look at these pictures for ideas.

 - Collect items within your home.
 What items would you sell?
 How would you organise these?
 What would your shop name be?
 Where would you pay for your items?

 - Maybe you could make a toy shop, a green grocer or a shoe shop.

 Hello children, we are going to have an exciting week this week thinking about shops; what are our favourite shops, the history of shops in Spalding and how our high street has changed.
 We are going to think about products that we can buy (or can’t buy at the moment!) from the supermarkets and develop our own.

 Can you take a look at the information attached for today’s work and delve into the history of Spalding town centre.
 Leap back in time and see what our high street used to look like and have a go at designing your own town centre.